-The Company has entered into employment agreements with Dr. Iwaki and Mr. Okajima and severance protection agreements with each of the Name Executive Officers, other than Ms. van den Boom and Mr. Selhorn.
-Ms. van den Boom and Mr. Selhorn provided services pursuant to agreements with their respective accounting services firms.
+The Company has entered into employment agreements with Dr. Iwaki and Mr. Okajima and severance protection agreements with each of the Name Executive Officers, other than Mr. Selhorn.
+Mr. Selhorn is employed by and provides services pursuant to the agreement with Signature Analytics, an accounting services firm.